csingley/ofxtools/docs/index.rst

 which has been somewhat neglected by the Python community.

-The major items remaining on the ``ofxtools`` "to do" list are to implement interbank payments (OFX Sections 11.8 - 11.9, ACH and wire transfers) and bill pay (OFX Section 12).
-Absent a compelling use case, I can't see implementing Section 9 (email in OFX) or 14 (bill presentment).
-Section 10 (recurring payments) is a low priority.
+The major items remaining on the ``ofxtools`` "to do" list are to implement bill pay (OFX Section 12) and the tax schemas.
+It's currently a low priority to implement Section 14 (bill pay) or the extensions contained in OFX versions beyond 2.03, but you're welcome to contribute code if you need these.

 Some care has been taken with the data model to make it easily maintainable and extensible.
 The ``ofxtools.models`` subpackage contains simple, direct